ujichase/orbit/docs/src/topic/swapping.md

 The string pattern for a target's fileset configuration is allowed to contain any of the following keys:

-- `orbit.top`: The top-level design unit name.
+- `orbit.top.name`: The top-level design unit name.
-- `orbit.bench`: The testbench design unit name.
+- `orbit.tb.name`: The testbench design unit name.
-- `orbit.dut`: The design-under-test design unit name.
+- `orbit.dut.name`: The design-under-test design unit name.
 - `orbit.env.*`: Any environment variables loaded from configuration files.

 ### Protocol arguments